table top left corner

 st.Debug('

 Debug output enabled') !
-Will only be displayed if debug ouput is enabled.
+Will only be displayed if debug output is enabled.

 See Debug for more information.